Aymeric Laporte: Athletic Bilbao

 Laporte arrived in Bilbao formally in 2010, joining Athletic's youth setup at Lezama, prompting debate locally over whether his signing met the criteria of their policy due to his tenuous links to the Basque region.
-He went on to play for the club's youth and reserve teams.
+He went on to play for the club's farm and reserve teams.
 On 28 November 2012 he was given his debut with the main squad by manager Marcelo Bielsa, playing the full 90 minutes in a 2–0 away win against Hapoel Ironi Kiryat Shmona in that season's UEFA Europa League.

-Laporte made his first La Liga appearance on 9 December 2012, appearing one minute in a 1–0 home win over Celta Vigo.
-He was inserted in the starting line-up the following week, helping the Lions to defeat Mallorca by the same scoreline, and was definitely promoted to the first team shortly after, signing a new contract until 2015; on 14 January 2013, he was given the number 4 jersey previously worn by Ustaritz, and late in the month he renewed his contract, running until 2016 and with a €27.5 million release clause.
+Laporte made his first La Liga appearance on 9 December 2012, playing one minute in a 1–0 home win over Celta Vigo.
+He was named in the starting line-up the following week, helping Bilbao to defeat Mallorca by the same scoreline, and was definitely promoted to the first team shortly after, signing a new contract until 2015.
+On 14 January 2013, he was given the number four shirt previously worn by Ustaritz, and late in the month he renewed his contract, running until 2016 and with a €27.5 million release clause.

-Laporte became an regular starter under new coach Ernesto Valverde, also being deployed as left-back on occasion.
-He scored his first goal as a professional on 28 October 2013, netting the game's only at Getafe.
+Laporte became a regular starter under new coach Ernesto Valverde, also being deployed at left-back on occasion.
+He scored his first goal as a professional on 28 October 2013, netting the game's only goal at Getafe.
 At the end of 2013–14 league season, he was voted into the La Liga Team of the Year by the reporters of the Liga de Fútbol Profesional.

 In June 2015, Laporte extended his link until 2019 with a release clause of €50 million.
-After losing the 2015 Copa del Rey Final to Barcelona, he played both legs of the 2015 Supercopa de España triumph against the same opposition, Bilbao's first silverware for 31 years.
+After losing the 2015 Copa del Rey Final to Barcelona, he played both legs of the 2015 Supercopa de España triumph against the same opposition, Athletic's first silverware for 31 years.

 On 13 June 2016, Laporte renewed his contract until 2020, with his buyout clause rising to an initial €65 million.